Mark Pitcavage

 Mark Pitcavage is a historian and analyst of far-right wing groups.
 He works with the Anti-Defamation League and was the creator of the now-archived Militia Watchdog website.
 The site has been an archive since 2000 when Pitcavage took the position of Director of Fact Finding for the Anti-Defamation League.

-Biography

-Mark Pitcavage earned a PhD in American military and social history from Ohio State University in 1995.
+Pitcavage earned a PhD in American military and social history from Ohio State University in 1995.
 His PhD dissertation was entitled "An Equitable Burden: The Decline of State Militias 1783-1858".